takitakitanana/lwul/README.md

 ## Demo

-Simply run the script directly to see all testable functions in action:
+Simply run the script directly to see all demo functions in action:
 ```bash
 python lwul.py
 ```